-Though there isn’t a pillow that will correct TMJ or eliminate TMJ symptoms, there are a number of proven treatment options available.
+Though there isn’t a pillow that will correct TMJ or eliminate TMJ symptoms.
 However, it’s important to consult with a dentist who has a background in TMJ diagnosis and treatment.

 TMJ may be caused a number of factors, including the bite conditions known as malocclusions or an imbalanced jaw alignment.
 Likewise, TMJ treatment can range from orthotic devices designed to hold your bite and jaw in their natural positions to occasional therapy with TENS, a device that uses a mild electrical current to relax the jaw and allow it to settle into comfortable alignment.

 If you live in the Denver area and you experience recurring headaches, persistent jaw pain or other signs of TMJ, please call the TMJ Therapy & Sleep Center of Colorado at (303) 691-0267 to schedule an appointment with a knowledgeable TMJ dentist you can trust.